 Psychology of Discounts

-First, I’ll show you why you should never discount your products and services.
+First, I’ll show you why you should never discount your products and services and how discounts affect profit.
 And second, I’ll show you what you can do instead so you can still generate a huge spike in sales.

 Most people think that “Hey, Cyber Monday, BlackFriday, big corporate contracts, why not give discounts?
 I’m making good money, I have good margins.
 It’s a great way to boost my sales.”
 That’s the wrong philosophy.